causalens/cai-causal-graph/docs/introduction.md

 :::warning
 In a `CPDAG` the `--` implies an existence of an edge which can be in either direction, `<-` or `->`.
-In a `PAG` the `--` that is a possible outcome of a wildcard edge (for example `-o`) can also resolve to no edge et all.
+In a `PAG` the `--` that is a possible outcome of a wildcard edge (for example `o-`) can also resolve to no edge et all.
 :::